Chart Color Schemes

 Broadsound - Nebo is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Broadsound-Nebo's population was around 9,274 as of November 2025.
-This figure reflects an increase of 544 people since the 2021 Census, which reported a population of 8,730.
-The growth is inferred from ABS data: an estimated resident population of 9,239 in June 2024 and 61 validated new addresses post-Census.
-This results in a density ratio of 0.30 persons per square kilometer.
-Broadsound-Nebo's growth rate of 6.2% since the Census is close to the SA4 region's growth rate of 7.5%.
-Natural growth contributed approximately 68.9% of overall population gains recently, with other factors like overseas and interstate migration also positive.
+Broadsound-Nebo's population is approximately 9,274 as of November 2025.
+This figure represents an increase of 544 people since the 2021 Census, which reported a population of 8,730.
+The growth is inferred from ABS estimates: 9,239 in June 2024 and 61 new addresses validated post-Census.
+Population density is 0.30 persons per square kilometer.
+Broadsound-Nebo's growth rate of 6.2% since the Census is within 1.3 percentage points of its SA4 region (7.5%).
+Natural growth contributed approximately 68.9% to recent population gains, with all migration factors positive.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area from 2024 onwards, using 2022 as the base year.
-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 are used, applying proportional growth weightings based on ABS Greater Capital Region projections for each age cohort.
-Future population dynamics anticipate an increase just below the median of locations outside capital cities, with Broadsound-Nebo expected to gain 469 persons by 2041, a total increase of 4.0% over 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data but without age category splits.
+Future population growth is expected to be just below the median for non-capital city locations, with an increase of 469 persons projected by 2041, reflecting a total increase of 4.0% over 17 years based on latest annual ERP population numbers.

 Frequently Asked Questions - Population